Network Centrality and Clustering

 To introduce spectral graph theory, we define some terms.

-Here is the Laplacian matrix \(L\) for the karate club network, shown as a heatmap:
+Below we show the Laplacian matrix \(L\) for the karate club network as a heatmap.

 Code